ShadowOne333/The-Legend-of-Zelda-Redux/ReadMe.md

 ## Optional patches:

-* Blue-er Tunic based on Asaki's hack (Bluer Tunic.ips)
+* **Bluer Tunic.ips**		- Blue-er Tunic based on Asaki's hack
-* Change the Tunics back to Rings with new revamped sprite (Tunic 2 Ring.ips)
+* **Tunic 2 Ring.ips**		- Change the Tunics back to Rings that use a new revamped sprite
-* Change Tunics to the Original Ring GFX from the NES release (Tunic 2 NES Ring.ips)
+* **Tunic 2 NES Ring.ips**		- Change Tunics to the Original Ring GFX from the NES release
-* Hide the unique Automap tiles and print out the grey tiles from the original (Grey Automap.ips)
+* **Grey Automap.ips**		- Hide the unique Automap tiles and print out the grey tiles from the original
-* Disable Diagonal Sword Swing for those that want the original Zelda 1 stab instead (Disable Diagonal Sword.ips)
+* **Disable Diagonal Sword.ips**	- Disable Diagonal Sword Swing for those that want the original Zelda 1 stab instead
-* Fill the amount of hearts you have upon starting a save file, so you don't always start with 3 hearts only (Full Health at Start.ips)
+* **Full Health at Start.ips**	- Fill the amount of hearts you have upon starting a save file, so you don't always start with 3 hearts only
+* **Full Health After Death.ips**	- Fill the amount of hearts you have after a death or a Game Over
-* Famicom Disk System's version Font graphics (FDS Font.ips)
+* **FDS Font.ips**			- Famicom Disk System's version Font graphics
-* Hide back all the overworld and dungeon secrets (Original Hidden Secrets.ips)
+* **Original Hidden Secrets.ips**	- Hide back all the overworld and dungeon secrets
-* Original bomb drops of 04 instead of 05 and upgrades amounts of 04 instead of 10 (Original Bomb Amounts.ips)
+* **Original Bomb Amounts.ips**	- Original bomb drops of 04 instead of 05 and upgrades amounts of 04 instead of 10
-* Link's Awakening graphics patch (Link's Awakening GFX.ips)
+* **Link's Awakening GFX.ips**	- Link's Awakening graphics patch
-* Original HUD to be the same as the original Zelda 1, with the map on the left and health on the right (Original HUD.ips).
-If you want Grey Automap with this, use "Grey Automap (for Original HUD).ips"
+* **Original HUD.ips**		- Original HUD to be the same as the original Zelda 1, with the map on the left and health on the right.
+If you want a Grey Automap with the Original HUD, use "Grey Automap (for Original HUD).ips"
-* Original NES graphics (Original NES GFX.ips)
+* **Original NES GFX.ips**		- Original NES graphics
-* Original (blocky) Overworld screen/column definitions (Original Overworld Columns.ips)
+* **Original Overworld Columns.ips**	- Original (blocky) Overworld screen/column definitions
-* Remove the Low Health sound effect beeping (Remove Low Health Beep.ips)
+* **Remove Low Health Beep.ips**	- Remove the Low Health sound effect beeping
-* Remove the newly added "THE HYRULE FANTASY" subtitle from the title screen (Remove Hyrule Fantasy Subtitle.ips)
+* **Remove Hyrule Fantasy Subtitle.ips**	- Remove the newly added "THE HYRULE FANTASY" subtitle from the title screen
-* Reworked Title Screen to match more recent Zelda title screens (Reworked Title Screen.ips)
+* **Reworked Title Screen.ips**	- Reworked Title Screen to match more recent Zelda title screens
-* Reworked Title Screen without "THE HYRULE FANTASY" subtitle (Remove Reworked TS Subtitle.ips)
+* **Remove Reworked TS Subtitle.ips**	- Reworked Title Screen without "THE HYRULE FANTASY" subtitle
-* Unique bosses in each Dungeon/Level (Rearranged Bosses.ips)
+* **Rearranged Bosses.ips**		- Unique bosses in each Dungeon/Level
-* Make each dungeon have its own unique colour palette similar to Modern Classic Edition (Recoloured Dungeons.ips)
+* **Recoloured Dungeons.ips**	- Make each dungeon have its own unique colour palette similar to Modern Classic Edition
+* **ZELDANameDoesntTrigger2ndQuest.ips**	- (Quite a mouthful, huh?)
+As the name implies, using this patch will make it so that if you start a save file with the name "ZELDA", it should start on a 1st Quest (like a normal file) instead of starting the file at 2nd Quest automatically.

 -------------------